eduvpn/documentation/API.md

 how to use the API.

 If the API responds with a 401 it may mean that the user revoked the application's permission.
-Permission to use the API needs to be request again in that case.
+Permission to use the API needs to be requested again in that case.
 The URLs MUST be taken from the `info.json` document described above.